How to Install Nextcloud with Nginx on Ubuntu 18.04 LTS

 - Step 8 - Nextcloud Post-Installation

-In this tutorial, we will show you how to install and configure the latest Nextcloud 13.0.2 release on an Ubuntu 18.04 server.
+In this tutorial, we will show you how to install and configure the latest Nextcloud release (at the time of writing this, the latest release is 13.0.2) on an Ubuntu 18.04 server.
 We will run Nextcloud with a Nginx web server and PHP7.1-FPM and use MySQL server as the database system.